 If you'd like to be a bit more independent during your time in Fulda or would like to experience sharing accommodation with German students, you might like to investigate private housing options.
-Students frequently live together in a shared flat - known as a Wohngemeinschaft (WG).
-Each person has his or her own room but everyone shares the kitchen and the bathroom.
+Students often live together in a shared flat called Wohngemeinschaft (WG).
+Each person has his or her own room, but everyone shares the kitchen and the bathroom.
 Here is some advice on how to find private accommodation in Fulda.

 You can also look for accommodation ads in local newspapers, which are published once or twice a week.
 Please note that these ads are usually in German only.